Shaky future of U of O's lone daycare has parents, supporters 'very concerned' | CBC News

 "So it could be less time," Sena said, noting that makes it hard to plan anything.

-Sena is also pregnant with her next child, and since there is no other daycare in her area that offers care for babies younger than 18 months, she's "very concerned" about Bernadette's future.
+Sena is also pregnant with her next child.
+Since there is no other daycare in her area that offers care for babies younger than 18 months, she's "very concerned" about Bernadette's future.

 "The board had asked the university for a solution to keep hosting the daycare on campus or close to campus, and to continue benefiting from the the rent-free spaces they currently offer," Sena said.